SciML/SciMLSensitivity.jl/docs/src/manual/differential_equation_sensitivities.md

 ### Hybrid Equations (Equations with events/callbacks) and Jump Equations

 `ForwardDiffSensitivity` can differentiate code with callbacks when `convert_tspan=true`.
-`ForwardSensitivity` is not compatible with hybrid equations.
-The shadowing methods are not compatible with callbacks.
+`ForwardSensitivity` is incompatible with hybrid equations.
+The shadowing methods are incompatible with callbacks.
 All methods based on discrete adjoint sensitivity analysis via automatic differentiation, like `ReverseDiffAdjoint`, `TrackerAdjoint`, or `QuadratureAdjoint` are fully compatible with events.
 This applies to ODEs, SDEs, DAEs, and DDEs.
 The continuous adjoint sensitivities `BacksolveAdjoint`, `InterpolatingAdjoint`,